When we say that camper health and safety is our top priority at Hockey Opportunity Camp, we really mean it.

 If treatment is not completed prior to camp, please contact the Camp Director to discuss next steps.

 HEAD LICE: Please check your childʼs head.
 For more information on identification and treatment, click here.

-GASTROINTESTINAL ILLNESS: Symptoms include but not limited to vomitting, chills, abdominal cramps and diarrhea
+GASTROINTESTINAL ILLNESS: Symptoms include but not limited to vomiting, chills, abdominal cramps and

-INFLUENZA-LIKE ILLNESS: Symptoms include but not limited to fever with cough and one of the following; sore throat, muscle aches, joint pain or weakness.
+INFLUENZA-LIKE ILLNESS: Symptoms include but not limited to fever with a cough and one of the following;

 We also hire a Parent Communication Representative.
 This person works closely with our Health Care team as well as with our counselling team and will be able to update parents quickly on any concerns your child might have while at camp.